redhat-appstudio/service-provider-integration-scm-file-retriever/README.md

 ### Deploying demo server application

 There is a bunch of helpful scripts located at `server/hack` which can be used for different deployment scenarios.
+The general prerequisite for all deployment types is to have `SPI_GITHUB_CLIENT_ID` and `SPI_GITHUB_CLIENT_SECRET` environment variables to be set locally, containing correct values from registered GitHub OAuth application.

 #### Deploying on Kubernetes
   ...in progress

 #### Deploying on Openshift
+ Entry point for Openshift deployment is a `/server/hack/12_oc_deploy.sh` script.
+Please, note that script should be executed from the root project folder and not directly from `hack` folder.
+When executed, script performs installation of spi-controller, spi-oauth-service and spi-file-retriever-server deployments, so it's not necessary to pre-install something before neath.
+Script also performs Vault storage initialization and unseal.
+As a result of script execution, there must be three successful deployments in the `spi-system` project, and the `oauth-secret` secret must be created and filled with correct OAuth authentication data.
+Do not forget to align the server hostname in the secret and OAuth application callback URL on GitHub after installation.

+### Known